mendersoftware/mender-docs/03.Client-installation/07.Configuration/50.Configuration-options/docs.md

 if the server is busy.
 See also the section about [polling intervals](../01.Polling-intervals/docs.md).

-As of Mender client 3.3 this one also applies to inventory updates.
+As of Mender Client 3.3 this one also applies to inventory updates.

 #### RootfsPartA

 The Linux device that contains root filesystem A. The build system (ie Yocto or mender-convert) sets this variable so it is rarely modified manually.

-Note: Starting with Mender client v4.0, this configuration option is no longer parsed by the client, but instead by the `rootfs-image` update module.
+Note: Starting with Mender Client v4.0, this configuration option is no longer parsed by the client, but instead by the `rootfs-image` update module.
 For most users this does not make any difference, but for advanced users it allows changing how it is handled, since the update module is a shell script.